lanl-ansi/PowerModelsDistribution.jl/docs/src/manual/power-flow.md

 # Power Flow Computations

-The typical goal of PowerModelsDistribution is to build a JuMP model that is used to solve ditribution power network optimization problems.
+The typical goal of PowerModelsDistribution is to build a JuMP model that is used to solve distribution power network optimization problems.
 The JuMP model abstraction enables PowerModelsDistribution to have state-of-the-art performance on a wide range of problem formulations.
 That said, for the specific case of power flow computations, in some specific applications performance gains can be had by avoiding the JuMP model abstraction and solving the problem more directly.
 To that end, PowerModelsDistribution includes Julia-native solvers for AC power flow in rectangular voltage coordinates.
 This section provides an overview of the different power flow options that are available in PowerModelsDistribution and under what circumstances they may be beneficial.

 ## Generic Power Flow